Metamath: Natural deduction

 Because Metamath has a very generic concept of what a proof is (namely a tree of formulas connected by inference rules) and no specific logic is embedded in the software, Metamath can be used with species of logic as different as Hilbert-style logics or sequents-based logics or even with lambda calculus.

 However, Metamath provides no direct support for natural deduction systems.
 As noted earlier, the database nat.mm formalizes natural deduction.
 The Metamath Proof Explorer (with its database set.mm) instead uses a set of conventions that allow the use of natural deduction approaches within a Hilbert-style logic.

 Other works connected to Metamath

 Proof checkers

-Using the design ideas implemented in Metamath, Raph Levien has implemented very small proof checker, mmverify.py, at only 500 lines of Python code.
+Using the design ideas implemented in Metamath, Raph Levien has implemented a very small proof checker, mmverify.py, at only 500 lines of Python code.

 Ghilbert is a similar though more elaborate language based on mmverify.py.
 Levien would like to implement a system where several people could collaborate and his work is emphasizing modularity and connection between small theories.

 Using Levien's seminal work, many other implementations of the Metamath design principles have been implemented for a broad variety of languages.
 Juha Arpiainen has implemented his own proof checker in Common Lisp called Bourbaki and Marnix Klooster has coded a proof checker in Haskell called Hmm.

 Although they all use the overall Metamath approach to formal system checker coding, they also implement new concepts of their own.